 What to Serve with Pot Roast

-To offset the hearty elements in this main dish that many consider a complete meal, here are a few ideas for some irresistible sides.
+To offset the hearty elements in this classic pot roast recipe that many consider a complete meal, here are a few bread ideas for irresistible sides.

 Printable Recipe Card for Oven Baked Chuck Roast

 There’s no easier, great way to feed a family than a classic pot roast.
 It’s inexpensive, home-cooked comfort food that is easy to make.

 After a long day or a slow weekend, there is nothing like sitting down around the table to enjoy this flavorful Sunday pot roast dinner!

 Learn how to make the easiest classic beef chuck pot roast recipe baked in a dutch oven.
 Fall-apart tender and perfect with vegetables such as carrots and potatoes, and smothered in gravy, this easy dinner is a meal your family will love.

 - 2 tablespoons fat (coconut oil or lard)

 - 2 cans of organic cream of mushroom soup